edurant/edurant.github.io/courses/cs4981/project-6-finalResults.md

 ### Introduction

 The introduction serves two purposes.
-First, it introduces the problem that you solved and describes it (some details of the description may be deferred to the background section if they fit there and are no essential to a general understanding).
+First, it introduces the problem that you solved and describes it (some details of the description may be deferred to the background section if they fit there and are not essential to a general understanding).
 Second, it briefly (usually in 1 paragraph) summarizes the the remaining sections of the paper giving the reader a high level view of what they will find in each section, e.g., "In the results section we show that we were able to achieve a training accuracy of 97% with a precision of 90%."

 ### Background